GLOBAL MARKETS-Asian shares advance as vaccine, recovery hopes triumph soft U.S. data

 On Wall Street on Wednesday, the S&P 500 index .SPX shed 0.16% and the Dow Jones Industrial Average .DJI 0.58%, though the tech-heavy Nasdaq Composite .IXIC increased 0.47%.

-Traders attributed falls in S&P 500 and the Dow Jones to weak U.S. economic data.
+Traders attributed the brief softness in S&P 500 and the Dow Jones to weak U.S. economic data.

-Figures from the U.S. Labor Department's weekly jobless claims suggested that an explosion in new COVID-19 infections and business restrictions were boosting layoffs and undermining the labor market recovery.
+Figures from the U.S. Labor Department's weekly jobless claims suggested that an explosion in new COVID-19 infections and business restrictions were boosting layoffs and undermining a recovery.

-"I think a lot of people got ahead of themselves imagining that the recovery was taking shape.
-To me the recovery isn't taking shape until we have a viable vaccine," said Justin Lederer, Treasury analyst and trader at Cantor Fitzgerald.

-But investors also noted markets will remain awash with cash to invest, with the world's central banks ready to provide more support for the pandemic-stricken economy.
+But with more than 20 million people on jobless benefits, investors bet the Federal Reserve will have no choice but to keep its ultra-easy policy to support the pandemic-stricken economy.

-Minutes from the U.S. Federal Reserve's last policy meeting showed policymakers consider giving markets a better steer on how long they will continue to buy bonds to provide support to an economy under siege from a resurgence of coronavirus infections.
+Minutes from the Fed's last policy meeting showed policymakers consider giving markets a better steer on how long they will continue to buy bonds to support an economy under siege from new coronavirus infections.

 In commodities, oil prices rose for a fifth day as a surprise drop in U.S. crude inventories added to the positive mood stemming from hopes of demand recovery.
 O/R